Athool1/SimpleOrderAngular/README.md

 # SimpleOrderAnglar
-A simple app to create order list of customers.
+A simple app to create order list of customers using HTML, CSS, JavaScript and MongoDB.

 Packages required to run this application are Meteor and AngularJS. https://www.meteor.com/